SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/macOSX.rst

 Get the Correct Arch File
 ================

-If you are on our SalishSea MEOPAR team, if you cloned the NEMO-code repo you will get the arch file you need: arch-gfortran_osx.fcm with the one modification from the standard.
-If you are not a member, our macosc arch file is:
+If you are on our SalishSea MEOPAR team, if you cloned the NEMO-code repo you will get the arch file you need: arch-gfortran_osx.fcm with the one modification from the standard file.
+If you are not a member, our macosx arch file is:

 :file:`arch-gfortran_osx.fcm`: